 Ms. Reger speaks regularly at the Small Business Administration in King of Prussia, PA on a variety of employment law and HR issues.

 Ms. Reger is also affiliated with Bucks County Community College, Center for Workforce Development where she provides training to local business on employment law issues such as sexual harassment, retailation and discrimination.
 For information about the Center for Workforce Development, click here.

 Ms. Reger has spoken for PICPA - the Professional Institute of Certified Public Accountants

-Ms. Reger will be the keynote speaker at the PA Society of Tax and Accounting Professionals, Buxmont Chapter later this month.
+Ms. Reger was the keynote speaker at the PA Society of Tax and Accounting Professionals, Buxmont Chapter in November 2016.